iotaledger/iota-wiki/docs/participate/contribute-to-wiki/for_tws/internal_review.md

 This procedure outlines how the Technical Writing team reviews and approves content that we had a hand in creating, editing, etc. This includes articles, blog posts, code, internal/external PRs, and so on.

-1. After the principal TW has completed their content, they submit a PR in github and ask for the review of at least two other TWs.
-The reviewers must be notified within github (via request review) and within slack (@teammember) with the PR link.
+1. After the principal TW has completed their content, they submit a PR in GitHub and ask for the review of at least two other TWs.
+The reviewers must be notified within GitHub (via request review) and within slack (@teammember) with the PR link.

    - Three are able to review if requested or are interested and have the bandwidth.
    - In case of sick leave, vacations, etc., a PR could be reviewed and approved by only one editor.